kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

 Kimbila is a Buddhist monk with a focus on meditation and writing.
 He meditates in a small room that looks out on to a scrubby forest where kangaroos sometimes stare at him through his window as they munch grass.
 This is his blog.
-It's intended for sharing stories, experiences, commentary and reflection - little bits and pieces to provide solidarity and inspiration to you, dear reader, as we practice the path together in times of trouble.
+It's intended for sharing stories, experiences, commentary and reflection - little bits and pieces to find solidarity, inspiration, and meaning in Buddhism, in a time of trouble.

 ### The Long